cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `value`: _float_ - Value of the reward.
 This will be aggregated with other rewards for the same target actor.
 -   `confidence`: _float_ - Weight of this reward value in determining the final aggregated reward.
+Should be > 0.
 -   `to`: _list[str]_ - Target(s) of reward.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
 -   `tick_id`: _int_ - The tick id (time step) for which the reward should be applied.
 If "-1", then the reward applies to the current time step.
 -   `user_data`: _protobuf class instance_ - Extra user data to be sent with the reward.
 The class can be any protobuf class.
 It is the responsibility of the receiving actor to manage the class received (packed in a `google.protobuf.Any`).